-RESOLUTION 12 - ELECTION OF MR KIRK BARRELL AS A DIRECTOR
+RESOLUTION 11 - ELECTION OF MR KIRK BARRELL AS A DIRECTOR

-In the ordinary course, the Company's Remuneration and Nomination Committee proposes and the Board nominates directors for election by Shareholders at a general meeting of the Company.
+In the ordinary course, the Company's Remuneration and Nomination Committee proposes the Board nominates directors for election by Shareholders at a general meeting of the Company.

-Additionally, clause 6.1(o) of the Constitution provides that any Shareholder may nominate an individual as a candidate for election as director at a general meeting provided a Notice of Nomination signed by the Shareholder and a consent to the nomination signed by the individual is received by the Company within the requisite time period.
-Clause 6.1(p) of the Constitution provides that the requisite period is at least 35 business days before the Meeting, or such shorter period before the Meeting which the Directors in their discretion may approve.
+Additionally, clause 6.1 (o) of the Constitution provides that any Shareholder may nominate an individual as a candidate for election as director at a general meeting provided a Notice of Nomination signed by the Shareholder and a consent to the nomination signed by the individual is received by the Company within the requisite time period.